AlmasB/FXGL/README.md

 The videos will walk you through the basics.

 ## Notes
-FXGL is in early stages of development.
-Hence, the API and functionality are likely to change from version to version.
-So I wouldn't recommend building a full scale application if you want to be able to use latest versions of FXGL.
-The plan is to make the API robust, stable and intuitive by v 0.5.
-If certain parts of documentation are ambiguous or incorrect/missing please let me know.
+If certain parts of documentation are ambiguous/incorrect/missing please let me know or raise an issue.
 Any testing, feedback and bug reports are welcome <br/>

 3D features and port to mobile will be considered in the future. <br/>